TerriaJS/terriajs-indexer/README.md

-*Notice: Experimental tool.
+*Note: Experimental tool.
 Expect the API to break as we make changes*

 # terriajs-indexer